Pocket-Plane-Group/Pocket-Plane-Group.github.io/readmes/Readme-Sellswords.txt

 6. Version History
 -------------------

+Version 9.1
+- corrected credits for Polish version.

 Version 9
 - French version added, by Deratiseur (proofreading by Rivvers).
-- Polish translation added, by Stars of Mystra.
+- Polish translation added, by Jedimag & morgan.

 Version 8
 -updated sellswords.ini with the GitHub address for download